noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - conways law: melvin conway: organizations which design systems, are constrained to produce designs which are copies fo the communicatoin structures of these organizations
   - i.e. systems align themselves to communication boundaries; sales systems, ops systems, dev systems, biz systems, etc.
 - process boundaries: ...

   - Minimum Viable Process: a manager should dictate the outer bounds of processes, and let independent teams adapt to the current env as they evolve
     - more processes is usually never the solution, as it often leads to greater bottlenecks

+- ITSM: IT Service Management: service delivery is important to the overall process of software development

+- ITIL: information technology infrastructure library; the first ITSM framework
+  - a process model based view of controlling and managing services; suitable more for a watefall dev cycle
+  - phases
+    - service strategy
+    - service design
+    - service transition
+    - service operation

 ## five levels of devops